To get the most from this course, you should be comfortable with fundamental programming concepts like loops and branching.

 Scott has over 15 years of experience in commercial software

 development and is a frequent speaker at national conferences,

 and local user groups.
 Scott is a Microsoft MVP and has authored

 books on several Microsoft technologies, including ASP.NET, C#,

 and Windows Workflow.

-Hi, this is Scott Allen, and welcome to my course on the c# programming language.
-I been using the C# language for over 15 years at this point, because I love working in C# and I hope to show you all the great features of this language so you’ll love it, too.
-In the course we’ll work on building some simple programs and focusing on different areas of the languge, like how to use classes, how to write methods and properties, and how to raise and handle events.
-I’ll also give you some tips on how to keep your code readable and tell you about common convetions you’ll see in day to day programming with C#.
-We’ll also be looking at how to handle errors in your program, and of course, I’ll show you a few features of Visual Studio, too.
+Course Overview Hi, this is Scott Allen, and welcome to my course on the C# programming language.
+I've been using the C# language for over 15 years at this point, because I love working in C#, and I want to show you all the great features of this language so that you will love it too.
+In the course, we'll work on building some simple applications and focusing on different areas of the language, like how to use classes, how to write methods and properties, and how to raise and handle events.
+I'll also give you some tips on how to keep your code readable, and tell you about common conventions that you'll see in day-to-day programming with C#.
+We'll also be looking at how to handle errors in your program, and of course I'll show you a few features of Visual Studio too.
 It will be fun for you to follow along.
-By the end of the course you’ll feel comfortable reading and writing C# code in your own applications.
-I do expect you have some programming experience before you start this course.
-Ideally you’ll feel comfortable with loops and branching in programming.
-I’ll show you how to write loops and branches in C#, but the course will be easier if you have some of these fundamental programming concepts already, and if not, there are plenty of courses on Pluralsight to help you get started programming as an absolute beginner.
+By the end of the course, you'll feel comfortable reading and writing C# code in your own applications.
+I do expect that you have some programming experience before you start this course.
+Ideally, you'll feel comfortable with concepts like loops and branching in programming.
+I'll show you how to write loops and branches in C#, but the course will definitely be easier if you know some of these fundamental programming concepts already, and if not, there are plenty of courses on Pluralsight. com to help you get started programming as an absolute beginner.